 Section 28 of The Pension Benefits Regulations, 1993 ("the Regulations") requires a plan administrator to determine and apply a transfer deficiency where a plan has a solvency ratio of less than 1:1.
-This section of the Regulations applies to transfers pursuant to section 32 and subsection 33(5) of The Pension Benefits Act, 1992 ("the Act").
+This section of the Regulations applies to transfers pursuant to section 32 of The Pension Benefits Act, 1992 ("the Act").

-A plan's "solvency ratio" is the fraction obtained by dividing the market value or market related value of the assets currently held in the plan, including any cash balances and accrued and receivable income, by the liabilities of the plan on a plan termination basis.
+A plan's "solvency ratio" is the fraction obtained by dividing the market value or market related value of the assets currently held in the plan (including any cash balances and accrued and receivable income, less the estimated wind-up expenses) by the liabilities of the plan on a plan termination basis.
 The "market related value" of the plan's assets is determined by means of an averaging method over a period of not more than five years.
 A transfer deficiency is the amount by which the commuted value of a benefit exceeds the product of that commuted value and the solvency ratio.
-When transferring the commuted value of a benefit from a plan, the administrator must hold back the amount of the transfer deficiency from the transfer amount, unless the employer remits sufficient money to eliminate the transfer deficiency or the transfer deficiency is a small amount as set out in section 28 of the Regulations.
+When transferring the commuted value of a benefit from a plan, the administrator must hold back the amount of the transfer deficiency or the transfer deficiency is a small amount as set out in section 28 of the Regulations.